THE CLINICAL EDUCATION

 Click here to download the Clinic Manual.

-In contrast to many colleges, Southwest Acupuncture College initiates the student into the clinical experience beginning with the first term of the first year.
-This process exposes the student to the actual clinical practice of medicine as early as possible thereby enhancing the educational process by learning in context, testing their knowledge of the medicine, maximizing patient contact, and demonstrating its compassionate practice.
-The clinical training culminates in 1,140 hours of combined observation and actual practice.
-The clinical phase of the student’s education at Southwest Acupuncture College is the practical counterpart to the theoretical and technical skills acquired in the classroom.
+In contrast to many acupuncture colleges, Southwest Acupuncture College initiates the student into the clinical experience beginning with the second term of the first year.
+This process exposes the student to the actual clinical practice of medicine as early as possible.
+It enhances the educational process by allowing for learning in context, applying classroom medical knowledge, maximizing patient contact, and practicing professionalism and compassion.
+The clinical portion of the student’s education at Southwest Acupuncture College is the practical counterpart to the theoretical and technical skills acquired in the classroom.
 It is the heart of the medicine and the curriculum.
-Each phase of the clinical education is carefully coordinated with the didactic coursework to provide immediate utilization of knowledge gained and to promote synthesis of subject matters acquired in separate classes.
-The student matures as a physician of Oriental medicine in this setting.
+Each phase of the clinical education is carefully coordinated with the didactic course work to provide immediate utilization of knowledge gained, and to promote synthesis of subject matters acquired in separate classes.
+This wholistic approach to education contributes to the maturation of the student into a healthcare practitioner.

 Clinical instruction is competency based.
 Therefore, the student must successfully demonstrate the clinical skills outlined for that level before moving to a subsequent level.
-In addition to attendance, students are evaluated in clinic on their attendance and performance according to a number of parameters measuring diagnostic, technical, professional, social, business, and other clinical skills.
+Students are evaluated in clinic on their attendance and performance according to a number of parameters measuring diagnostic, technical, professional, social, business, and other clinical skills.
 The price of the clinical component of the program is included in the cost of the tuition.
 The clinics are extremely successful in terms of treatment results and are generally booked to capacity two to four weeks in advance.
 There is no shortage of patients either in terms of volume or the variety of disorders seen.